How to Protect Glass Top Stove from Cast Iron Like a Pro!

 No sliding cookware

-Just like the previous stoves, some people slide their cookware from the stove and keep it on the surface.
+Like with previous stoves, some people slide their cookware from the stove and keep it on the surface.

 Washing the Cookware